FIE436 Venture Capital, Private Equity and IPO's

 The final grade is the weighted average of three cases (25% each) and oral participation during the course (25%).
 Grades A-F.

 Students are expected to prepare each case for the class discussion by writing a five page hand-in.
+Cases have to be handed in before the case in question is taught in class.
 All cases have to be handed in, but only three of the cases will be graded.
-Students will be learn whether a case is graded after they have handed in the case in class.
+Students will be informed whether a case is graded after they have handed in the case in class.
+Students can work in groups of up to three students.

 The sub-grades for the three cases and the oral presentation will be published on Studentweb, but on the grade transcript and the diplomas there will only be one total grade stated.
 The grades for the three cases will be published on Studentweb once all cases are completed, and the right to appeal against the grades commences at this moment.